ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 Namelist options
 ----------------
 This module controls a large number of switches for different options.
 Defaults are generally set to ``False`` to avoid accidental use of modules, but this is unlikely to be a useful configuration!
 For examples of how parameters are set to achieve different model configurations, see the test cases in ``Isca/exp/test_cases/``.
+Information on what each module does can be found under their documentation.

 Humidity, Condensation and Convection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^